yao-tx/react-tic-tac-toe/README.md

 Practicing React through React's Tic-Tac-Toe tutorial - https://reactjs.org/tutorial/tutorial.html.

-The following are my solutions to the improvement practice included at the end of the tutorial.
+The following are my solutions to the improvement practice included at the end of the tutorial:

 ## 1. Display the location for each move in the format (col, row) in the move history list.